Average runners generally take 150 to 170 strides per minute.

 The Running Tracks set costs $15 and includes an album you can download for your run straightaway, the 150 song list from which you can add proven tracks when you need them, and access to the private, expanded version of the site’s music database–where I’ll be adding the fastest songs I come across.

-In short, I’ve tried to put together a package that would provide both immediate and sustained benefits in folks’ runs.
+In short, I’ve tried to put together a package that would provide both immediate and ongoing benefits in folks’ runs.
 I’m grateful to have had a lot of data to guide me along.
 At the same time, I want to leave room for personal tastes, different experiences, and the like.
 So, if you take a chance on the set–and it doesn’t complement your routine–I’ll send you a full refund.
 (Your email receipt will include my contact info–in case you have questions, feedback, etc.)

 To find fast songs faster, you can get the Running Tracks compilation album, top song list, and expanded music database access here.